Peru Travel Writing Expedition

 If Peru isn’t on your bucket list, it should be

-The former capital of the Inca Empire and a UNESCO World Heritage Site, Cusco is known for its mixture of Inca and Spanish Colonial architecture, churches built on top of ancient granite walls, and narrow cobblestone alleys leading to charming neighborhoods.
+The former capital of the Inca Empire and a UNESCO World Heritage Site, the city of Cusco is known for its mixture of Inca and Spanish Colonial architecture, churches built on top of ancient granite walls, and narrow cobblestone alleys leading to charming neighborhoods.

-Using our hotel here as a base, we’ll explore the city’s inner core and write about the many nearby attractions, including the Plaza de Armas, flanked by magnificent churches; the Koricancha, whose interior was said to have been covered in gold; and the mighty Inca fortress of Sacsaywaman, with its massive granite walls.
+Using our hotel here as a base, we’ll explore the city’s inner core and write about the many nearby attractions, including the Plaza de Armas, flanked by magnificent churches… the Qorikancha, where you’ll hear legends of how the interior was covered in gold…

-From Cusco we’ll also take day trips in our private transport to the colonial village of Pisac to explore its Sunday market as well as Inca ruins; to the weavers’ village of Chinchero; and the colonial town of Maras, home to the Inca salt mines.
+From Cusco we’ll also take day trips in our private transport to the colonial village of Pisac to explore its Sunday market and Inca ruins… to the weavers’ village of Chinchero… and the colonial town of Maras, home to the Inca salt mines.

-The highlight of the trip will be our visit to the magnificent Inca citadel of Machu Picchu, located in what locals call “the eyebrow of the jungle.”
+The highlight of the trip will be our visit to the magnificent Inca citadel of Machu Picchu, considered to be one of the “New 7 Wonders of the World.”

-Before taking the train to Machu Picchu, we’ll spend an evening in the quaint village of Ollantaytambo, where narrow passageways through stone buildings and past babbling irrigation channels will make you feel as if you’ve stepped back in time.
+Before taking the train to Machu Picchu, we’ll spend an evening in the quaint village of Ollantaytambo, where narrow passageways between some stone buildings and past babbling irrigation channels will make you feel as if you’ve stepped back in time.

-In the morning, we’ll take the train through the spectacular river gorge where the Vilcanota River cuts its way down toward the Amazon, ending our ride in Machu Picchu Pueblo, the village located below Machu Picchu.
+In the morning, we’ll take the train– a train ride well known for its breath-taking views of the rolling Vilcanota River, cutting its way through a deep valley bordered by jagged mountainsides – to Machu Picchu Pueblo, the village located below Machu Picchu.
 As a special treat, we’ll spend one night here, instead of visiting the site as a rushed day-trip like most tourists.

-It’s safe to say that while exploring Cusco and Machu Picchu, you can’t help but find something to write about at every turn.
+While exploring Cusco and Machu Picchu, you may find your heart and your imagination stirring, and you’ll surely find something to write about at every turn.
+Peru is a country that stays with you long after you return home.
 And that’s why we have chosen this unique destination for our travel-writing workshop this May.

 Here’s what past Great Escape Publishing workshop attendees have to say…